 Through girders provide another welded plate girder option.
 A through girder bridge generally has two girders near the edges of the deck with shallow floorbeams connecting the bottom flanges of the girders and often will have longitudinal stringers framed into the floorbeams.
 The girder top flanges and much of the web extend above the top of the bridge deck.
 Knee braces are generally provided at each floorbeam location in order to brace the girder top flange.
-The use of the through girder system is generally limited to sites which must accommodate a severe superstructure depth restriction.
+Difficulty in quantitatively assessing the structural redundancy of two girder deck bridges limits their use today as they are generally classified as fracture critical.
+However, ongoing research using advanced analysis software and modeling techniques may lead to a better understanding of the structural behavior of two girder deck bridges and lead to a return to their use.